Facets-cloud/Readme-Documentation/docs/GETTING STARTED/get-your-control-plane-aws.md

 ### Deployment Options

 You may choose to run the control plane in any AWS Region and Availability Zones of your choice.
 You can communicate your preferences with the Facets team before deploying the control plane.
-Any resource sizing changes may be requested over an email to [support@facets.cloud].
+Any resource sizing changes may be requested over an email to \[support\@facets.cloud].

 ### Backups